cvxopt/cvxopt/doc/source/lapack.rst

 (where :math:`A` has rows :math:`a_i^T`), and a suitable step size is determined by a backtracking line search.

-We use the level-3 BLAS function :func:`blas.syrk <cvxopt.blas.syrk>` to
+We use the level-3 BLAS function :func:`blas.syrk <kvxopt.blas.syrk>` to
 form the Hessian
-matrix and the LAPACK function :func:`posv <cvxopt.lapack.posv>` to solve the Newton system.
+matrix and the LAPACK function :func:`posv <kvxopt.lapack.posv>` to solve the Newton system.
-The code can be further optimized by replacing the matrix-vector products with the level-2 BLAS function :func:`blas.gemv <cvxopt.blas.gemv>`.
+The code can be further optimized by replacing the matrix-vector products with the level-2 BLAS function :func:`blas.gemv <kvxopt.blas.gemv>`.

 ::

-    from cvxopt import matrix, log, mul, div, blas, lapack from math import sqrt
+    from kvxopt import matrix, log, mul, div, blas, lapack from math import sqrt

     def acent(A,b):